-Unlike your typical history class lessons, historical Korean drama delivers excitement and entertainment which will change your perspective in History.
-Even though researchers suggest that any activity related to history is quite boring, Historical Korean Dramas is an exception.
+Unlike your typical Korean history class lessons, historical Korean drama delivers excitement and entertainment which will change your perspective in History.
+Even though researchers suggest that any activity related to history is quite boring, historical kdrama is an exception.

-Historical Korean drama is set in a different era, which will give you an awesome and jaw-dropping plot as well as great storylines.
-If you have been craving for a comic, easy to watch, entertaining and romantic series, here are the top historical korean dramas that will surely bring pleasure to your heart.
+Historical Korean drama is set in a different period, which will give you an awesome and jaw-dropping plot as well as great storylines.
+If you have been craving for a comic, easy to watch, entertaining and romantic series, here are the top historical Korean dramas that will surely bring pleasure to your scarlet heart.

 1. Mirror of the Witch